 6. International transfers

 We share your personal data within the AgriBriefing Group.
 This will involve transferring your data outside the European Economic Area (EEA).
 We ensure your personal data is protected by requiring all our group companies to follow the same rules when processing your personal data.
-These rules are called "binding corporate rules".
-For further details, see European Commission: Binding corporate rules.

 Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.